 9.4 International customs duties and sales taxes

-International customs duties and sales taxes are not refunded for shipments outside the UK.
-If you are returning any goods to us from outside the UK you must complete a customs declaration, correctly indicating that the package contains "returned goods" or similar.
-We will not pay customs duty in order to receive back returned goods.
+If you wish to return your items, any international customs duties and/ or sales taxes paid will not be reimbursed.
+If you are returning anything to us from outside the UK, you must complete a customs declaration, correctly indicating that the package contains “returned goods” or similar.
+The V&A Shop will not pay customs duty to receive back the returned item(s).

 9.5 How we will refund you

-We will refund you the price you paid for the goods including relevant delivery costs, by the method you used for payment.
+We will refund you the price you paid for the goods, including any applicable delivery if you meet the conditions laid out in Clause 8.3, or if your good are faulty, damaged, or not as described.
 However, we may make deductions from the price, as described below.

 9.6 Deductions from refunds if you are exercising your right to change your mind

 If you are exercising your right to change your mind:

-(a) We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the goods, if this has been caused by your handling them in a way which would not be permitted in a shop.
-If we refund you the price paid before we are able to inspect the goods and later discover you have handled them in an unacceptable way, you must pay us an appropriate amount.
+(a) We may reduce your refund of the price (excluding delivery costs) to reflect any reduction in the value of the goods if this has been caused by your handling them in a way which would not be permitted in a shop.
+If we refund you the price paid before we are able to inspect the goods and later discover you have handled them in an unacceptable way, you must pay us an appropriate amount as specified by us.

 (b) The maximum refund for delivery costs will be the costs of delivery by the least expensive delivery method we offer.
-For example, if we offer delivery of the goods within 3–5 days at one cost but you choose to have the goods delivered within 24 hours at a higher cost, then we will only refund what you would have paid for the cheaper delivery option.
+For example, if we offer delivery of the goods within five days at one cost but you choose to have the goods delivered within 24 hours at a higher cost, then we will only refund what you would have paid for the cheaper delivery option.

 9.7 When your refund will be made